 The tool is in perpetual evolution and relies on mobile accounting to stop filling your shoe boxes with receipts.
 You just need to take a picture of your receipts and the system extracts the relevant information that therefore does not need to be manually entered.
 These receipts can be added directly to the employee's monthly expense report.

-Technology has taken a prominent place in the improvement and performance of the company that believes along with the innovations.
-Its use and automation enable finance and controlling experts to have more time to: interpret data, give good financial advice, point to smart business decisions, be even more involved in their clients' business.
-They can provide the best recommendations to management and suggest ways to reduce costs while improving profits.
+Technology plays a leading role in the performance of a company that grows along with innovation.
+Technology and automation enable finance and controlling experts to have more time to interpret data, provide relevant pieces of financial advice and be even more involved in their clients' businesses.
+Therefore, they can provide the best recommendations to the Management and suggest ways to reduce costs while improving profits.

 Countries such as the United States and France have adapted their trainings to offer courses in accounting and technology.
 This is still not the case in Switzerland, but a modern fiduciary like Synergix, hires specific profiles with a decisive experience and sensitivity to digital tools.